docsifyjs/docsify/docs/configuration.md

 ## hideSidebar

 - Type : `Boolean`
-- Default: `true`
+- Default: `false`

 This option will completely hide your sidebar and won't render any content on the side.
+Meanwhile, the search plugin won't work either.

 ```js
 window.$docsify = {